-- 1. The concept of Health Promotion (HP) is a focus for NURS 4000 and will be applied to each of the three situations.
-In addition, the application of HP will be the topic of the concept paper. - The concept of HP includes the following content (sub-concepts) learned in earlier levels: determinants (prerequisites) of health; illness/injury prevention, nutrition, patient education and community resources. - 2.
+- 1. The concept of Health Promotion (HP) is a focus for NURS 4000 and will be applied to each of the three situations. - The concept of HP includes the following content (sub-concepts) learned in earlier levels: determinants (prerequisites) of health; illness/injury prevention, nutrition, patient education and community resources. - 2.
 The following concepts will be considered when discussing each situation: - Growth and Development - Law